EstherAlo/DAREY.IO-Projects/Project11/Project11.md

 # __ANSIBLE AUTOMATION PROJECT__

+- Project 7-10 consisted of manual operations for setting up virtual servers, installing and configuring required softwares.
+The aim of this project is to automate most of the tasks with Ansible Configuration Management.

 ## INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE

-Ansible was installed unto my Jenkins server and Ansible version was checked with the below command:
+- Ansible was installed unto my Jenkins server and Ansible version was checked with the below command:

 ```
+sudo apt update

+sudo apt install ansible

 ansible --version
 ```

+- Updated the name tag on our Jenkins EC2 Instance to Jenkins-Ansible, it is the server that will be used to run the playbook.

+- created a new repository within my github account and named this ansible-config.

-Created a new Freestyle project ansible in Jenkins and pointed it to my‘ansible-config-mgt’ repository.
+- Created a new freestyle project called "ansible" in Jenkins and pointed it to the "ansible-config" repository and configured a Post-build job to save all (**) files

 *screenshot below*

 ![pic1](./images/pic1.png)

-Configured a Post-build job to save all (**) files Created a new repository in Github, named it ansible-config-mgt Configured Webhook and set webhook to trigger ansible build.
+- Configured Webhook and set webhook to trigger ansible build.

+- Jenkins was configured to build each time content within the repository was commited

 Tested my setup by making some change in README.MD file in master branch and made sure that  builds starts automatically and that Jenkins saved the files (build artifacts) in following folder